kushaniperera/Blog/pages/Research Proposal.md

-- TODO Read on history of AR
+- DONE Read on history of AR
 	- AR vs VR
 - TODO Evolution of AR devices
 	- AR Core
 	- Android vs iOS
 - TODO distinguish between ethics, rights and moral
 - TODO Read on intro to ethics
-- TODO read on intro to legal aspects
+- DONE read on intro to legal aspects
 -
 -